matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Denormalization: In some cases, to optimize read performance, denormalization might be necessary.
 This involves combining tables to reduce the number of joins, at the cost of increased redundancy and potential data anomalies.

-266) Databases Choosing the Right Database?
+261) Databases Choosing the Right Database?
 Answer: Relational versus NoSQL: Choose the type of database that best fits your use case.
 Relational Databases (RDBMS): Use for structured data with relationships, requiring ACID compliance (example, MySQL, PostgreSQL).
 NoSQL Databases: Use for unstructured or semi-structured data, scalability, and flexibility (example, MongoDB, Cassandra, Redis).

-267) Databases Schema Design?
+262) Databases Schema Design?
 Answer: Data Modeling: Create an Entity-Relationship Diagram (E-R-D) to visualize entities, attributes, and relationships.
 Primary Keys: Ensure every table has a primary key that uniquely identifies each record.
 Foreign Keys: Use foreign keys to maintain referential integrity between tables.

-268) Databases Indexing?
+263) Databases Indexing?
 Answer: Indexes: Use indexes to improve query performance.
 Create indexes on columns frequently used in 'WHERE' clauses, 'JOIN' operations, and 'ORDER BY' clauses.
 Composite Indexes: Sometimes, a combination of columns might be needed for indexing to cover specific queries.
 Avoid Over-Indexing: Too many indexes can slow down write operations ('INSERT', 'UPDATE', 'DELETE').

-269) Databases Data Integrity?
+264) Databases Data Integrity?
 Answer: Constraints: Use constraints (example 'NOT NULL', 'UNIQUE', 'CHECK') to enforce rules at the database level.
 Transactions: Use transactions to ensure a series of operations either completely succeed or fail (ACID properties:
 Atomicity, Consistency, Isolation, Durability).

-270) Databases Scalability?
+265) Databases Scalability?
 Answer: Vertical Scaling: Increase the capacity of a single server (example, adding more CPU, RAM).
 Horizontal Scaling: Distribute the load across multiple servers (example, sharding in NoSQL databases, database clustering).

-271) Databases Backup and Recovery?
+266) Databases Backup and Recovery?
 Answer: Regular Backups: Schedule regular backups to prevent data loss.
 Disaster Recovery Plan: Have a plan for recovering data in case of a failure.

-272) Databases Security?
+267) Databases Security?
 Answer: Authentication and Authorization: Ensure proper user authentication and authorization to control access.
 Encryption: Encrypt sensitive data both at rest and in transit.
 SQL Injection: Protect against SQL injection attacks by using prepared statements and parameterized queries.

-273) Databases Performance Optimization?
+268) Databases Performance Optimization?
 Answer: Query Optimization: Write efficient queries and use query optimization tools provided by the database.
 Load Balancing: Distribute database requests to balance the load and improve performance.
 Caching: Implement caching strategies to reduce database load (example, using Redis or Memcached).

-274) Databases Monitoring and Maintenance?
+269) Databases Monitoring and Maintenance?
 Answer: Monitoring Tools: Use monitoring tools to track database performance and health (example, slow query logs, performance dashboards).
 Regular Maintenance: Perform regular maintenance tasks such as updating statistics, reindexing, and purging old data.

-275) Databases Monitoring and Maintenance?
-Answer: Monitoring Tools: Use monitoring tools to track database performance and health (example, slow query logs, performance dashboards).
-Regular Maintenance: Perform regular maintenance tasks such as updating statistics, reindexing, and purging old data.

-276) Databases Compliance?
+270) Databases Compliance?
 Answer: Regulatory Requirements: Ensure your database design and data handling practices comply with relevant regulations and standards (example, GDPR, HIPAA).

-277) Can you explain concept of oauth?
+271) Can you explain concept of oauth?
 Answer: OAuth (Open Authorization) is an open standard for access delegation, commonly used as a way to grant websites or applications limited access to a user's information without exposing the user's password.
 OAuth allows third-party services to exchange access tokens for accessing resources on behalf of a user.